bmcsoftware/vscode-ispw/ispw/README.md

 #### ISPW Build

-Executes an ISPW CLI command to load the selected files into ISPW and immediately run a build on them.
-In File Explorer this command will show up in the right-click menu and will work on single and multiple selections.
+Executes an ISPW CLI command to load the selected files into ISPW and immediately build them.
+In File Explorer this command is available in the context menu and will work on single and multiple selections.
 From the command palette or editor menu, this command will execute against the file currently open in the editor.
 After the task is loaded, the ISPW build request will find any other impacting tasks and add them to the generate set.
 This is to ensure that changes in one program did not cause compile errors in another impacting program.

 #### ISPW Clear Stored Credentials